ausmartway/gcp-playground/hashicups-demo/README.md

 kubectl get secrets -n cert-manager|grep cert-manager-token
 ```

 update the k8s-vault-cert-mgr/vault-issuer.yaml file with the kubernetes tokens from the above step.
+This token is used by cert-manager to login to Vault using k8s authentication method.

 deploy vault-issuer and letsencrypt-issuer: